rust-diplomat/diplomat/book/src/backend_dev_setup.md

 ## Setting up Basic Code Generation in a Test

 Your backend should iterate over all [TypeDefs](https://docs.rs/diplomat_core/latest/diplomat_core/hir/enum.TypeDef.html) and generate the required code for these.
+To do that we start with an [`ast::File`](https://docs.rs/diplomat_core/latest/diplomat_core/ast/struct.File.html), which can then be parsed into a [`Env`](https://docs.rs/diplomat_core/latest/diplomat_core/struct.Env.html) using the `all_types` method.
+Then we can create the [`TypeContext`](https://docs.rs/diplomat_core/latest/diplomat_core/hir/struct.TypeContext.html) which is generated using the [`from_ast`]( https://docs.rs/diplomat_core/latest/diplomat_core/hir/struct.TypeContext.html#method.from_ast) method.
+You will also need an [`AttributeValidator`](https://docs.rs/diplomat_core/latest/diplomat_core/hir/trait.AttributeValidator.html), but should probably start with the simple [`BasicAttributeValidator`](https://docs.rs/diplomat_core/latest/diplomat_core/hir/struct.BasicAttributeValidator.html).

 A good starting point is to create a test for generating a simple opaque struct without any methods.
 Your backend should go in the tool crate: create a module `tool/src/{backend}/mod.rs` (make sure you add a line `pub mod backend;` to `tool/src/lib.rs`).
 Add the following to it